You’ve got fluency in your sights.

 The poems are just as diverse as the ecological landscape of Ecuador, and they’ll guide you through key historical, political, cultural and personal nuances to life in Guayaquil and in Ecuador as a whole.
 If you’d like to gain a poetic perspective on life in urban Latin American environments, this creative piece holds the ticket.
 The language is lofty and romantic in many poems, earthy and guileless in others.
 This book will absolutely put your advanced Spanish skills to the test.

 These books are just the nudge you were looking for to glide your advanced Spanish all the way to fluency.
-So head on over to Amazon or your local library and let’s start moving!

 And One More Thing…